thanhtam282/Bootstrap-Grid-Chorme-Extension/README.md

 # Bootstrap Grid - Chrome Extension

 Boostrap Grid will display 12 vitual bootstrap columns and padding  (grid) in your display.
 Click the Bootstrap Grid  icon to toggle the overlay on and off.
 The grid will be **displayed in any website**.
-If you change change size responsive. please push on/off button to make grid correct.
+If you change change size responsive. the grid will change also

 You can choose one of below instruction.

-## Install
+## Instruction

 1. When you click the extension's icon an overlay will appear displaying the Bootstrap grid.
 2. Fluid button will enable/disable container fluid